nachoarenos/iebis_swdev_exam_architecture/README.md

+I ran out of time!!

+Hope you like it

 # iebis_swdev_exam_architecture
 Series Scrapping is a new application that wants to rock it helping their users to be updated about the last news regarding their favourite TV Shows.